olivercalder/character-text-pipeline/README.md

     -i filename     Specify an input file from which to read the text data for each character, where each line of the file is of the format described above.
-If this option
-                        is specified, then does not read from stdin.
+If this option is specified, then does not read from stdin.

-    -o filename     Specify an output file to which to write output, rather than writing to stdout.
+    -o filename     Specify an output file to which to write pipeline output (not separated character text, which is always written to file) rather than writing to stdout.

     -d directory    Specify the output directory in which to write separated character texts.